GaijinEntertainment/daScript/doc/source/reference/language/datatypes.rst

 ``\U<hhhhhhhh>``)::

     let a = "I'm a string\n"
+    let a = "I'm also
+        a multi-line
+             string\n"

 Strings type can be thought of as 'pointer to actual string' type, like 'const char \*' in C language.
 As such they will be passed to function argument by value (but this value is just reference to immutable string in memory).